 Difference Between Shares Outstanding vs Float

 The outstanding shares comprise float stock and restricted stock.
 Outstanding shares refer to the shares (issued stocks) held by shareholders, company management, and investors in the public domain (Retail and Institutional investors).
-However, stocks outstanding do not include treasury stock.
-The term “float stock” refers to a company’s shares that have been issued to the public and those are available for investors to trade in the stock market.
+However, outstanding stocks do not include treasury stock.
+The term “float stock” refers to a company’s shares that have been issued to the public and are available for investors to trade in the stock market.
 Stock data, including the number of authorized shares and something called “float,” reflects the market’s sentiment about the company.

-Share Outstanding (Issued stock)
+Share Outstanding (Issued Stock)

 Outstanding shares are recorded on a company’s balance sheet under the head of “Capital Stock.”
 The number of outstanding shares is used in calculating key metrics such as a company’s market capitalization, as well as its earnings per share (EPS) and cash flow per share (CFPS).